sfs1109756/expense/README.md

 ## Running Tests

-You can add and run tests using a testing framework like Jest for backend and React Testing Library for frontend.
+You can add and run tests using a testing framework like Jest.
 Detailed instructions for setting up tests will be added later.

 ## Contributing